antaxiom/dotfiles/README.md

 - ~~Add screenshots to README.md~~ Done!

-- Fix funky floating windows in dwm (Saving this one for a rainy day and a repatch)
+- ~~Fix funky floating windows in dwm (Saving this one for a rainy day and a repatch)~~ Took way too much time but it's done!

 ## Credits